jannikmi/multivar_horner/paper/paper.md

 In [@kuipers2013improving] Monte Carlo tree search has been used to find more performant factorisations than with greedy heuristics.

-Other representations of polynomials are being specified in [@LeeFactorization2013] and [@leiserson2010efficient].
+Other beneficial representations of polynomials are for example being specified in [@LeeFactorization2013] and [@leiserson2010efficient].

 # Further reading